faizrktm/reboil-dynamic/README.md

 6. React Helmet to manage document head
 7. Fastify as a web server
 8. Static Analysis Tools Configured: ESLint, Prettier, Typescript, Husky and Lint Staged.
+9. Testing Support with Jest and React Testing Library

 How the dynamic rendering work:
 1. Fastify check for user agent and type of the request (if its requesting document or assets) on every request.